 Why you should humble yourself before God

-1. Because Christ was humble and we should imitate him
+1. Because Christ was humble

 In Philippians 2:5 it tells us that Christ did not count equality with God a thing to be grasped, but humbled himself to become like us.
 We also should humble ourselves just as Christ humbled himself.

 2. So that God can exalt you

 “Humble yourselves before the Lord, and he will exalt you” (James 4:10).
-The good news is that when you humble yourself, God promises that he will exalt you.
+The good news is that when you embrace humility, the Lord promises that he will exalt you.